 Unfortunately, only one of the three justices voiced her opinion that the law was passed constitutionally and that failing to dispel this cloud above the law is harmful to the people and families who would find comfort in having this compassionate option at the end of life.

 In the majority opinion, the court gave our opponents a roadmap for exactly what they would need to do to amend their lawsuit to achieve standing in the lower court.
-Our opponents may choose to do that or may choose to appeal this ruling to the California Supreme Court.
-Either way, we have a lot more work ahead of us to keep this vital law in place.

 As hard as we are working toward a final ruling in this case, we know that our opponents have various ways to continue to drag this fight out for years.
 We will continue to be vigilant in protecting the practice of medical aid in dying in California and in all authorized states.